mwu752/Zonal-Stats-Merge-Toolbox/README.md

 - The output folder will be created if it does not exist.
 - Shapefiles have a 10-character limit on field names; longer names will be truncated.

+⚠️ Note on Shape Field in CSV Output
+When exporting the final attribute table to CSV, the Shape field contains raw geometry data (e.g., (X, Y) coordinates) instead of the label "Point" as seen in ArcGIS attribute tables.
+This behavior is due to how arcpy.da.SearchCursor returns geometry values.

 ---

 ## Example Use Case